LIGHTHOUSE’S ONGOING COMMITMENT TO ANTI-RACIST ACTION

 We recognise the cultural nuances of communication and will assess and revise our methods of connection appropriately.

 Our priority at Lighthouse is to promote art and digital culture through training, education, commissions and networking, and to bring together new developments in the arts, creative technologies and society.
 We are committed to artistic excellence and ambition, and aim to offer life and career-defining experiences for our audiences, artists and other creatives.
 To do this, we will challenge the dominant narratives of digital culture which are almost exclusively white, western, male, cisgender, able-bodied, upper/middle class and heteronormative.
-By 2022, we will have built resources to support further recruitment within the team to create opportunities for Black creatives and thinkers, and we committed to make way for this.
+In 2023, we increased resources to support further recruitment within the team to create opportunities for Black creatives and thinkers, and we committed to continue to make way for this.

 If funding support continues to be challenging to support permanent change, we will address our internal structure to make space in the team.
-We recognise this is about redistribution of equity and power, therefore separating the CEO & Artistic Director role to support the recruitment of an Artistic Director.
+We recognise this is about the redistribution of equity and power.

 - We hire Black people, LGBTQIA+ and people with protected characteristics for projects that are not just associated with their identities.